oracle-livelabs/common/gitlab-workshop/CICD/cicd.md

         + "Host Uptime in Seconds: "+ os.uptime() + "\n");
     };
     var www = http.createServer(handler);
-    www.listen(8080);
+    www.listen(8080);</copy>
     ```

-3. Create a Kubernetes deployment file in the template format
+3. Create a Kubernetes deployment file [deployment.tmpl](files/deployment.tmpl) in the template format and upload it to the project's file repository.
+The deployment file requires the use of CI/CD variables, and therefore can not be in .yml or .yaml format.

     ```
-    apiVersion: apps/v1
+    <copy>apiVersion: apps/v1
     kind: Deployment
     metadata:
       name: webapp